tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Internet in a way that is designed to prevent eavesdropping, tampering, and message forgery.

-The DTLS 1.3 protocol is intentionally based on the Transport Layer Security (TLS) 1.3 protocol and provides equivalent security guarantees with the exception of order protection/non-replayability.
+The DTLS 1.3 protocol is based on the Transport Layer Security (TLS) 1.3 protocol and provides equivalent security guarantees with the exception of order protection/non-replayability.
 Datagram semantics of the underlying transport are preserved by the DTLS protocol.

 This document obsoletes RFC 6347.